grscwf/twin-mt/nero-paths.md

 ## 2nd Floor
 - Under construction.
 This is the plan, not implemented yet.
 - There are two solutions to the 2nd floor: Easy and Hard.
-- Easy is only available after finishing 1st Floor Hard.
-- Hard is tricky, but a little forgiving, and maybe easier than 1st Floor Hard.
-  - There are several retryable loops.
-  - The player can easily avoid a bad ending that they've stumbled into before.
-    The action that leads to the bad ending is obvious, and there's always an alternative.
-  - The bad endings aren't necessarily obvious beforehand.
-This helps amp up frustration against Ivex and makes the good ending more satisfying.

 ### 2nd Floor Easy
-The easy solution has 4 steps, and it's very easy, basically a reward for finding the 1st Floor Hard solution.
+The easy solution requires doing the 1st Floor Hard solution.
+It has 4 steps, and it's very easy, basically a reward for finding 1st Floor Hard.

 <details>